youyanggu/covid19_projections/about.md

 ## Model evaluation

-While other models have predicted 100-250k+ deaths as late as early April, we have consistently projected under 60k deaths in the US since we launched our first projections on Apr 1.
+In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/).

 As of April 9, most models (including our own) now predict somewhere in the range of 50-70k deaths in the US.
 Nevertheless, the exact trajectory and state-specific projections still differ widely.
+For example, while the IHME projects 7,781 US deaths from May 1 through August 4, we project 17,449 deaths during that same time period.

-In this section we will compare our projections of when the US will hit the following COVID-19 death milestones with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/).
+Below we compare when the US will hit the following COVID-19 death milestones compared with the IHME model.
 This is based on the projections taken from *April 9, 2020*.

 | US deaths | Our 4/9 projection | IHME 4/9 projection | Actual
 | --- | --- | --- | --- |